Closing Acorns Account

 Closing with a Full Transfer:

-You can move an Acorns securities account to another investment company.
-Doing this will close the Acorns account.
-However, the account will now be with the new company, so this isn’t an option if you want to sell everything and take out the cash.
+You can transfer an Acorns securities account to another investment firm.
+Doing so will close the account at Acorns.
+Obviously, the account will live on at the second firm, so this method won’t work if you want to liquidate the account and receive the cash balance.

-The benefit of closing by transfer is that the ETF shares do not have to be sold.
-However, fractional shares will be sold for cash, and this cash will be sent to your linked bank account.
-This is still a withdrawal and can have tax effects in some situations.
+The advantage of closing by transfer is that the ETF shares don’t need to be sold.
+Fractional shares, however, will be converted to cash, and this cash balance will be transferred to your linked bank account.
+This technically is a cash withdrawal and could have tax consequences in some cases.

 Internal Transfer:

-If you have two accounts with the same tax setup (for example, two Roth IRAs), and want to close one, you can do an internal transfer.
-This moves everything from one account into the other.
-The outgoing account will then be closed by Acorns.
-To do this, contact Acorns for help.
+If you have two accounts with the same tax arrangement, such as two Roth IRAs, and you want to close one of them, you can perform an internal transfer, which moves all assets from one account into the other.
+The outgoing account will be closed by Acorns.
+To do this type of transfer, simply contact Acorns to request it.

 Fees for Transferring or Closing an Acorns Account

-Closing an Acorns account using an internal transfer or the close button does not cost anything.
-If you transfer your account to another investment company, Acorns charges $35 per ETF.
-If your account has five ETFs, the total would be $175.
+Closing an Acorns account via internal transfer or through the close button costs nothing.
+The investment firm does charge $35 per ETF for a transfer to an external securities firm.
+Note well that this fee is per ETF, so if your account has five ETFs, the total transfer cost will be $175.
 Charles Schwab will reimburse up to $100 of the transfer fee if your transfer is at least $10,000.

 About the Author